The Guide on Writing Brand Content for Social Media

 Unlike blog posts and other marketing channels, brevity is king when it comes to social media content.
 When you compose a new post, make sure that it’s as short as possible.
 Shorter texts have more impact and will more likely be read in their entirety by your followers.

 Long posts can not only discourage your followers from reading, but can quickly become an ‘unfollow’ trigger if you do it consistently.

 A study by marketer Jeff Bullas also discovered that Facebook posts with 80 characters or less have a 66% higher engagement rate.

-If you’re a brand advertising on social media, you primary focus should be on images, videos, live streams and other forms of multimedia content.
+If you’re a brand advertising on social media, your primary focus should be on images, videos, live streams, and other forms of multimedia content.